Electronic paper: Digital signage

 Because of its energy-saving properties, electronic paper has proved a technology suited to digital signage applications.

 Electronic tags

 Typically, e-paper electronic tags integrate e-ink technology with wireless interfaces like NFC or UHF.
 They are most commonly used as employees' ID cards or as production labels to track manufacturing changes and status.
 E-paper tags are also increasingly being used as shipping labels, especially in the case of reusable boxes.

 An interesting feature provided by some e-paper Tags manufacturers is batteryless design.
 This means that the power needed for a display's content update is provided wirelessly and the module itself doesn't contain any battery.

 Other

 Other proposed applications include clothes, digital photo frames, information boards, and keyboards.
 Keyboards with dynamically changeable keys are useful for less represented languages, non-standard keyboard layouts such as Dvorak, or for special non-alphabetical applications such as video editing or games.

 The reMarkable is a writer tablet for reading and taking notes.
+E-paper has also been used in smart packaging applications such as pharmaceutical reminders, interactive product labels and traceability tags.

+Environmental considerations

+Electronic paper (e-paper) and its technologies and applications present both potential environmental benefits and impacts, depending on the specific use, production methods, and end-of-life management.

+Some lifecycle studies note potential sustainability advantages for replacing frequently updated paper signage, though impacts depend on manufacturing and battery longevity.
+E-paper displays typically consume power only when the displayed content changes, which can result in significant lower energy use during operation compared with emissive display technologies such as LCDs or OLEDs, particularly in applications with largely static content.
+This characteristic has led to their adoption in applications such as electronic shelf labels and signage, where reduced energy consumption may contribute to lower operational emissions.
+E-paper systems may also reduce the use of disposable printed paper in applications that require frequent content updates, such as retail pricing or public information displays.
+However, studies show that the environmental benefits depend on device longevity and usage patterns, and may be diminished if electronic labels or displays have short service lives or are frequently replaced.
+At the same time, concerns have been raised regarding the environmental footprint of e-paper manufacturing and disposal.
+Manufacturing processes involve plastics, electronic components, and specialized materials, while many e-paper devices rely on batteries, contributing to resource extraction impacts and electronic waste if not properly recycled.
+In addition, laminated and composite structure of e-paper displays can make end-of-life recycling more complex.
+Overall, lifecycle analyses suggest that the environmental impact of electronic paper is context-dependent, balancing lower energy consumption during use against manufacturing impacts, battery use, and end-of-life recycling considerations.
+The balance of these factors depends on device lifespan, usage, patterns and the effectiveness of recycling and disposal management systems.